 At first yellow seems like a bad colour for camoflage: but not in autumn leaves!

-Where Do Magnolias Migrate To?
+Where Do Magnolia Warblers Migrate To?

 Look for the pure white from the legs back underneath.

-There’s an interesting map on the Environment Canada website showing where some of the banded birds have been found again.
+There was an interesting map on the Environment Canada website showing where some of the banded birds have been found again.
 Some appear to have merely moved into the USA.
 Others have gone as far south as the Caribbean and Central America.

 Notice the grey “necklace” on this bird.